gfuen171357/CrowdStrike-Windows-IR-Falcon-Kape/README.md

 The following script is meant to perform quick Incident Response on hosts Onboarded with CrowdStrike within the Luminator Organization.

+The purpose of this script is to using PSFalcon to run Remote commands on CrowdStrike Endpoints and run the tool "Kape" for Incident Response and data collection zipping up the results.
+Afterwards, once KAPE is finished running the zipped results folder is uploaded to a Luminator controller Azure Blob storage where the evidence is collected and the files/folders created on the CrowdStrike Endpoint are deleted for quick response.

 ![CrowdStrike PS Falcon Kape Forensics](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/cs-logo.png)

 ![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/psfalcon)